 I last saw my father in person on March 5th, just before the coronavirus changed the world.

-Director Rae McKen takes Adichie’s words and transfers them to the stage in this new production: a space for those who have experienced loss to gather and reflect, and a powerful and timely MIF21 world premiere.
+Director Rae Mcken took Adichie’s words and transferred them to the stage in this new production at Manchester Central: a space for those who have experienced loss to gather and reflect, and a powerful and timely MIF21 world premiere.

 Commissioned and produced by Manchester International Festival.

 Show images: Tristram Kenton